-Hi, I’m Irwin!
-I’ve been a software sales leader for startups like Okta as well as large corporations like BMC and Cisco.
-Now, I work as an industry mentor to help people land great jobs in sales through workshops and 1-on-1 mentorship.
+Hi, I’m Alex!
+I’ve been working in sales for innovative startups like SoftBank Robotics and large corporations like NBC Universal for years.
+Now, I work as an industry mentor at Pathrise to help people land great sales jobs through workshops and 1-on-1 mentorship.
 Check out my review of Aspireship.

 - What does Aspireship do?